yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 Together, we are going to make a scholar class.
 It will be a blueprint for a scholar, and then we will make an individual scholar object using that blueprint.

 <div class="try-it">
-  <h2>Turn & Talk</h2>
+  <h2>🗂 Brainstorm</h2>
-  <p>With your partner, make a list of things that all scholars have - they don't have all to be the same.
-The first thing on the list might be "name".</p>
+  <p>Make a list of things that all scholars have - they don't have all to be the same.
+The first thing on the list might be "name".
+Be ready to share out!</p>
 </div>

 ### Scholar Class